 Deemed Energy and Demand Savings Tables

-The energy and demand savings of high efficiency convection ovens are deemed values based on an assumed capacity for the average convection oven installed.
-The following tables provide these deemed values.
+The energy and demand savings of high efficiency convection ovens are deemed values based on the assumed capacity for an average convection oven installed.
+The following table provides these deemed values.

 Table 106: Deemed Energy and Demand Savings Values